PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 ```

-- Run the script, test.ps1.
+- Run the script "test.ps1"

   Once hit the debug breakpoint, we can type **l** to list the source code that debugger is currently executing.
 As we can see line 3 has an asterisk at the front, meaning that's the line the program is currently executing and broke into the debugger as illustrated below.
-- Type **q** to exit from the debugging mode
+- Type **q** to exit from the debugging mode.
+The following is an example of debugging output.

 ```PowerShell